CrumpledDog/Umbraco-AzureCDNToolkit/README.md

 	<div class="brand" style="background-image: url('@Url.ResolveCdn(home.GetPropertyValue<string>("siteLogo") + "?height=65&width=205&bgcolor=000", false, false)')"></div>

 When using these methods, the toolkit will attempt to resolve the urls to their **absolute** paths and **crucially** ensures that a cache busting querystring variable is added.
 Without the cache busting using the Azure CDN can become tricky when you want to update with new content.
+This has the added benefit of avoiding your site needing to handle any 301 redirects and also gets some optimisation benefit (PageSpeed etc).

 Some examples: